 “Once properly positioned, building your target list of prospects to whom you will be most compelling and relevant should be easy.

-So David and Blair were right.
-I’d take it one step further: not only should you be able to build a list, and build one, but you should build one right now, even if you don’t think you need it.
-There is no such thing as too many leads or too much demand for your products and services.
+Not only should you be able to build a list but you should build one “now” – at a moment’s notice.
+Even if you don’t think you need it now.
+There is no such thing as too many identified prospects and acquiring them doesn’t have to break your bank.